sinapordanesh/Cybersecurity-Networking-Course-Notes/Ethical Hacking Starter Kit/Ethical Hacking Starter Kit Bundle/Practical Network Penetration Testing/README.md

-# 3_Practical Network Penetration Testing
+# Practical Network Penetration Testing

 Network penetration testing is a crucial process for identifying vulnerabilities in a network's infrastructure.
 This type of testing involves simulating an attack on the network to detect weaknesses and flaws that could be exploited by attackers.